 - Other properties: Excellent electrical performance with high frequency and low loss characteristics, low dielectric constant reducing signal loss, low dissipation factor reducing power loss.

-Isola: Isola materials are a family of composite materials that offer a balance between cost and performance.
+Isola: Isola materials are composite materials that balance cost and performance.
 They are made from woven glass fiber and epoxy resin, similar to FR-4, but with a higher glass transition temperature (Tg) and improved electrical properties.
-Isola materials are suitable for high-speed digital and analog circuits that require good signal integrity and power integrity.
-They are also lower cost than Rogers materials, making them a popular choice for many multi-layer PCB designs.
+Isola materials are suitable for high-speed digital and analog circuits requiring good signal and power integrity.
+They are also cheaper than Rogers materials, making them popular for many multi-layer PCB designs.

 - Dielectric constant: 3.5 to 4.0